cullophid/barely-functional/README.md

 ```

 ### head :: [a] -> a
-Returns the first element of a list
+Returns the first element of a list.
 ```js
 _.head([1, 2, 3])
 // => 1
 ```

 ### includes :: a -> [a] -> Boolean
-Returns true if the list includes the given element
+Returns true if the list includes the given element.
 ```js
 _.includes('a', ['a', 'b', 'c'])
 // => true
 ```

 ### indexOf :: a -> [a] -> Int
 Returns the index of the specified element in the list.
-Returns -1 if the element is not in the list
+Returns -1 if the element is not in the list.
 ```js
 _.indexOf(1, [0, 1, 2, 3])
 // => 1